Approximation of sheaves on algebraic stacks

 To extend purity to morphisms of stacks, we give a slightly different definition.

 \begin{definition} Let $\map{f}{X}{S}$ be a morphism between algebraic stacks that is quasi-separated and locally of finite type.
-We say that $f$ is \emph{weakly closed} if $f(Z)$ is closed for every closed irreducible subset $Z\subset |X|$, such that the generic point of $Z$ is associated in its fiber.
-We say that $f$ is \emph{universally weakly closed}, if $\map{f'}{X\times_S S'}{S'}$ is weakly closed for every morphism $S'\to S$. \end{definition}
+When $S$ is quasi-separated, we say that $f$ is \emph{weakly closed} if $f(Z)$ is closed for every closed irreducible subset $Z\subset |X|$, such that the generic point of $Z$ is associated in its fiber.
+We say that $f$ is \emph{universally weakly closed}, if $\map{f'}{X\times_S S'}{S'}$ is weakly closed for every morphism $S'\to S$ where $S'$ is quasi-separated. \end{definition}

-The remarks in~\pref{X:purity-first}--\pref{X:purity-last} hold for ``pure'' replaced by ``weakly closed'' except that flat weakly closed morphisms need not be universally weakly closed.